mcandiri/CourseManagement/README.md

 - A code editor like **Visual Studio** or **Visual Studio Code**.
 - Familiarity with **Git** for version control.

+## FAQ
+Q: Can I modify the provided models or repositories?
+A: No, the models and repositories should remain unchanged.
+Your implementation must work with the existing setup.

+Q: Can I add extra helper methods?
+A: Yes, you may add helper methods within the ReservationService class if needed, as long as they are relevant and improve code clarity.

+Q: What should I do if I can't complete the task?
+A: Submit your progress and include a note explaining your thought process and any challenges faced.

 ### Running the Application
 1. Clone your forked repository to your local machine.
 2. Open the project in your preferred editor.